spaceinmind/gp_search/README.md

 <img src="giantpeach.png" alt="giantpeach" width="350">

-This repository contains a bash- and Python-based pipeline for processing and analyzing radio pulsar data to identify giant pulses.
+This repository contains a Bash- and Python-based pipeline for processing and analyzing radio pulsar data to identify giant pulses.
 The pipeline performs the following steps:

 1. **DM correction and pscrunching** using `pam`
 2. **RFI zapping** using `paz`